Links on Android Authority may earn us a commission. Learn more.

 For starters, the watch will support Google Assistant as well as the Google Home app and the newly announced Google Wallet.
 This feature allows users to tap to pay, and also stores cards and documents like a student ID, boarding passes, vaccine cards, and more.
 Since there will be an LTE model of the Pixel Watch available, users will be able to use these features without a phone nearby.

 Google also said that the Pixel Watch will have a “deep integration with Fitbit,” so the usual SpO2 sensor and heart rate monitor would likely feature.
 Should Google appeal to more avid fitness fanatics, it could rope in an EDA sensor or an ECG for stress and heart health monitoring.
-Notably, Fitbit has experience working with the latter two technologies with the Fitbit Sense.
-Again, there’s no proof that the Pixel Watch will sport these particular features.
-A recent rumor from Business Insider also suggests the watch will only offer basic fitness tracking features.
+However, a recent rumor from Business Insider suggests the watch will only offer basic fitness tracking features.